Bob Geldof: Personal life

 Hutchence died by suicide in a Sydney hotel room on 22 November 1997.
 After Hutchence's death, Geldof and Yates each gave police statements on the phone calls they exchanged with Hutchence that morning; however, they did not volunteer their phone records.
-Yates' statement on 26 November included "He was frightened and couldn't stand a minute more without his baby ... [he] was terribly upset and he said, 'I don't know how I'll live without seeing Tiger.
-Yates contended that Geldof had repeatedly said, "Don't forget, I am above the law," referring to his influence since Live Aid.
+Yates' statement on 26 November included: "He was frightened and couldn't stand a minute more without his baby ... [he] was terribly upset and he said, 'I don't know how I'll live without seeing Tiger.
+Yates contended that Geldof had repeatedly said: "Don't forget, I am above the law," referring to his influence since Live Aid.
 Geldof's police statements and evidence to the coroner indicated that he patiently listened to Hutchence who was "hectoring and abusive and threatening."
 A friend of Yates and Geldof confirmed the substance of this call and added that Geldof had said, "I know what time the call ended, it was 20 to 7, I was going to log it as a threatening call."
 The occupant in the hotel room next to Hutchence's heard a loud male voice and swearing at about 5:00 a.m.
 The coroner was satisfied that this voice was Hutchence arguing with Geldof.

 Geldof later went to court and obtained full custody of his three children.
 He has since become an outspoken advocate of fathers' rights.
 After Yates' death from a heroin overdose in 2000, Geldof became the legal guardian of Tiger Hutchence and later adopted her in 2007.
 As of 2022, Tiger's legal name is Heavenly Hiraani Tiger Lily Hutchence-Geldof.

-In April 2014, his daughter Peaches died at the age of 25, of a heroin overdose.
-Geldof stated the family was "beyond pain" after he confirmed the news of her death.
+In April 2014, Geldof's daughter Peaches died at the age of 25 of a heroin overdose.
+He stated the family was "beyond pain" after he confirmed the news of her death.

 Geldof announced his engagement to French actress Jeanne Marine, his partner of 18 years, on 1 May 2014, and they were married in France on 28 April 2015.
-They currently reside in Battersea, South London.
+They currently live in Battersea, South London.

 According to The Sunday Times Rich List, Geldof was worth £32 million in 2012.